opensearch-project/documentation-website/_api-reference/script-apis/create-stored-script.md

 :--- | :--- | :---
 | acknowledged | Boolean | Whether the request was received. |

-## Create or update stored script with parameter
+## Creating or updating a stored script with parameters

 The Painless script supports `params` to pass variables to the script.